-Editors’ note: This article, first published in print during Nov/Dec 2006, has been republished for Nonprofit Quarterly with minor updates.
+Editors’ note: This article is from the rich trove of the archives of the Grassroots Fundraising Journal, which is now available to you on the NPQ website.
+First published in print during Nov/Dec 2006, it has been republished for Nonprofit Quarterly with minor updates.

 OPENING KEYNOTES AT RAISING CHANGE: A SOCIAL JUSTICE FUNDRAISING CONFERENCE BERKELEY, CALIFORNIA | AUGUST 4, 2006